dejonghe/aws-batch-example/README.md

 ```
-aws cloudformation create-stack --template-file cloudformation/batch/batch-example.yml --stack-name batch-example --parameter-overrides CloudToolsBucket=aws_batch_example_{yourName} VPCCidr=10.0.0.0/8 VPC=vpc-xxxxxxxx Subnets=subnet-xxxxxxxx,subnet-xxxxxxxx --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --template-body file://cloudformation/batch/batch-example.yml --stack-name batch-example --parameters '[{"ParameterKey":"CloudToolsBucket","ParameterValue":"aws_batch_example_{yourName}"},{"ParameterKey":"VPCCidr","ParameterValue":"10.0.0.0/16"},{"ParameterKey":"VPC","ParameterValue":"vpc-xxxxxxxx"},{"ParameterKey":"Subnets","ParameterValue":"subnet-xxxxxxxx,subnet-xxxxxxxx"},{"ParameterKey":"Ec2KeyPair","ParameterValue":"{yourKeyPairName}"}]' --capabilities CAPABILITY_NAMED_IAM (--profile optionalProfile)

 ```

 Wait for the CloudFormation stack to complete and then check in on the Batch Dashboard.

 ### Step 6: Exercise the demo
 #### Upload to S3
 The CloudFormation stack created a S3 bucket.
 When a object is created or updated in this bucket, a notification triggers the lambda to submit a job to AWS batch.
 The S3 bucket is named: `batch-poc-{yourAccountId}-{region}`.
-Upload a file to this bucket and watch a job get submitted to AWS Batch.
+Upload a file to this bucket through the console or with the following command and watch a job get submitted to AWS Batch.
 ```
-aws s3 cp ./README.md s3://batch-poc-{yourAccountId}-{region}/
+aws s3 cp ./README.md s3://batch-poc-{yourAccountId}-{region}/ (--profile optionalProfile)
 ```

 #### Watch the Batch Dashboard